A baby step-giant step roadmap algorithm for general algebraic sets: Outline

 \section{Outline}

-We outline below the classical construction of a roadmap $\RM(\ZZ(Q,\R^k))$ for a bounded algebraic set $\ZZ(Q,\R^k)$, defined as the zero set of a polynomial $Q$ inside $\R^k$.
+We outline below the classical construction of a roadmap $\RM(\ZZ(Q,\R^k))$ for a bounded algebraic set $\ZZ(Q,\R^k)$, defined as the zero set of a polynomial $Q$ contained in $\R^k$.
 The geometric ideas yielding this construction are due to Canny.
 The description below is similar to the one in \cite[Chapter 15, Section 15.2]{BPRbook2}.

-A key ingredient of the algorithm is the construction of a particular finite set of points intersecting every semi-algebraically connected component of $\ZZ(Q,\R^k)$.
-In the case of a bounded and non-singular real algebraic set in $\R^k$ (in the generic case), these points are nothing but the set of critical points of the projection to the $X_1$-coordinate on $\ZZ(Q,\R^k)$.
+A key ingredient of the algorithm is the construction of a particular finite set of points intersecting every s-a connected component of $\ZZ(Q,\R^k)$.
+In the case of a bounded and non-singular real algebraic set in $\R^k$, these points are nothing but the set of critical points of the projection to the $X_1$-coordinate on $\ZZ(Q,\R^k)$.
 In more general situations, the points we consider are called $X_1$-pseudo-critical points, since they are obtained as limits of the critical points of the projection to the $X_1$-coordinate of a bounded nonsingular algebraic hypersurface defined by a particular infinitesimal deformation of the polynomial $Q$.
 Their projections on the $X_1$-axis are called pseudo-critical values.

 We first construct the ``silhouette'' which is the set of $X_2$-pseudo-critical points on $\ZZ(Q,\R^k)$ along the $X_1$-axis by following continuously, as $x$ varies on the $X_1$-axis, the $X_2$-pseudo-critical points on $\ZZ(Q,\R^k)_{x}$.
+Note that in case $\ZZ(Q,\R^k)$ is a non-singular hypersurface, then the ``silhouette'' described above is the set of critical points of the projection map to the coordinates $X_1$ and $X_2$.
+However, we are not assuming here that $\ZZ(Q,\R^k)$ is a non-singular hypersurface.
 This results in curves and their endpoints on $\ZZ(Q,\R^k)$.
-The curves are continuous semi-algebraic curves parametrized by open intervals on the $X_1$-axis and their endpoints are points of $\ZZ(Q,\R^k)$ above the corresponding endpoints of the open intervals.
-Since these curves and their endpoints include for every $x\in\R$ the $X_2$-pseudo-critical points of $\ZZ(Q,\R^k)_{x}$, they meet every semi-algebraically connected component of $\ZZ(Q,\R^k)_{x}$.
-Thus, the set of curves and their endpoints, already satisfy $\RM_2.$ However, it is clear that this set might not be semi-algebraically connected in a semi-algebraically connected component and so $\RM_1$ might not be satisfied.
+The curves are continuous s-a curves parametrized by open intervals on the $X_1$-axis and their endpoints are points of $\ZZ(Q,\R^k)$ above the corresponding endpoints of the open intervals.
+Since these curves and their endpoints include for every $x\in\R$ the $X_2$-pseudo-critical points of $\ZZ(Q,\R^k)_{x}$, they meet every s-a connected component of $\ZZ(Q,\R^k)_{x}$.
+Thus, the set consisting of these curves and their endpoints, already satisfy $\RM_2.$ However, it is clear that this set might not be s-a connected in a s-a connected component and so $\RM_1$ might not be satisfied.